jerabaul29/jerabaul29.github.io/_posts/2020-12-16-tips-hg-hx-zg-zx.md

 # Navigating between folders and paths

-My favorite tool for navigating between folders and paths is is to use the ```z``` script, available on github: [https://github.com/rupa/z](https://github.com/rupa/z) .
+My favorite tool for navigating between folders and paths is to use the ```z``` script, available on github: [https://github.com/rupa/z](https://github.com/rupa/z) .
 This is a pure bash script that tracks which folders you work from, and offers a "frecency" ranking of these.
 In addition, I created a couple of very simple wrappers around ```z``` to make it easier to use in my workflow.
 These are the ```zg``` (z-Grep) and ```zx``` (z-eXecute) scripts, that are available on my github: [https://github.com/jerabaul29/my_bash_scripts](https://github.com/jerabaul29/my_bash_scripts) ,  see the Readme section "zg.sh and zx.sh" for more information and installation instructions.

 Using ```zg``` and ```zx``` is then very easy.
 After a bit of using your terminal "as usual" so that ```z``` can learn about your paths, you can use these by doing: